Contents

 The following will be agreed at the meeting:

-- follow-up requirements, either a minimum of 48 hours (for patients identified having a risk of suicide on preparation for discharge) or 72 hours including location, date, time and by whom.
-See appendix X, 72 hours follow-up technical guide for further information.
+- follow-up requirements, either a minimum of 48 hours (for patients identified having a risk of suicide on preparation for discharge) or 72 hours including location, date, time and by whom, see appendix U, 72 hours follow-up technical guide for further information

-- eligibility for section 117 aftercare including any provision for aftercare services required or in place colleagues should refer to trust section 117 MHA 1983 policy for further guidance.
+- eligibility for section 117 aftercare including any provision for aftercare services required or in place colleagues should refer to trust section 117 Mental Health Act (1983) policy for further guidance

 - details of carers and offer of carer’s assessment if one has not already been offered